Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: Conclusion

 Other potential applications of our parsimonious models are \textit{manifold learning} and \textit{surface reconstruction}.
 Indeed, it is often assumed that the observed data has been sampled from a low-dimensional manifold (up to isotropic Gaussian noise).
 The density could be fit with our MPSA models, and the underlying shape could be recovered with classical surface reconstruction methods.
 The types of the mixture components could tell something about the local intrinsic dimensions of the underlying shape~\citep{akhoj_principal_2023,buet_flagfolds_2023}.

 Finally, since the PSA models have been originally introduced to improve the interpretation of principal components with close eigenvalues, one should definitely investigate the interpretation of the principal subspaces found by the MPSA models.
 We conclude this paper with a simple example on image patches.
 As discussed and experimented in Section~\ref{sec:denoising}, image patches are classically represented with Gaussian mixtures, and we believe that they carry some invariances that could be well modeled with piecewise-constant eigenvalue profiles.
-Classical works indeed reveal some symmetries in the eigenmodes (cf. \cite[FIG.~1]{olshausen_emergence_1996}, \cite[Figure~5(a)]{mairal_online_2010} and \cite[Figure~6]{zoran_learning_2011}) that are reminiscent of the curse of isotropy of~\cite{szwagier_curse_2024}.
+Indeed, many classical works have noticed that the principal components in natural image patch datasets have repeated eigenvalues, accounting for shared frequencies (see, for instance, \citet[FIG.~1]{olshausen_emergence_1996}, \citet[Figure~5(a)]{mairal_online_2010} and \citet[Figure~6]{zoran_learning_2011}).
+Therefore, the MPSA models could reveal these hidden symmetries by detecting the multiple covariance eigenvalues in the mixture components, similarly to~\cite{szwagier_curse_2025}.
 We illustrate this perspective by fitting an MPSA-U model with $C=3$ on patches extracted from the \textit{clean} Simpson image.
 The output model types are quite interesting, e.g. $\gamma = (2, 3, 4, 5, \dots)$ for the first cluster.
 We display in Figure~\ref{fig:patches} the first few principal components associated with the first cluster, gathered according to their eigenvalue multiplicities, and then sample some points from the associated principal subspaces.
 This essentially boils down to generating convex combinations of the principal components with similar eigenvalues.

-We observe some interesting patterns within the principal subspaces, which can somewhat be interpreted as low-frequency feature subspaces with rotational invariance.
+We observe some interesting patterns within the principal subspaces, which can somewhat be interpreted as feature subspaces with (limited) frequency invariance.

 \bmhead{Acknowledgments}

 This work was supported by the ERC grant \#786854 G-Statistics from the European Research Council under the European Union’s Horizon 2020 research and innovation program and by the French government through the 3IA Côte d’Azur Investments ANR-23-IACL-0001 managed by the National Research Agency.